cellbang/cell/packages/logger/README.md

-# Malagu - Logger Component with winston
+# Cell - Logger Component with winston